 ArtWorks organizes projects and exhibitions that challenge stigma and raise mental health awareness.
 Past partners include Hennepin County Medical Center, Soo Visual Arts Center, Augsburg College, Solar Arts Building, Hennepin County Library – Minneapolis Central, and the Minneapolis Institute of Art.

-Current public exhibitions:
+Current public exhibitions and events:

 To Really See: Exploring the Medication-Taking Experience